 We have a promise that when we endure temptation we will receive the crown of life.
 Enduring isn’t easy it takes work, that’s why Paul said he disciplined his body and brought it under subjection.
 Romans chapters six through eight deal extensively with the differences between yielding to the flesh and the spirit.

 Now, James makes clear that God does not tempt any man, but that temptation comes from our own desires.
-The very first temptation recorded in Scripture, Genesis 3:6 NKJV “So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate.
-She also gave to her husband with her, and he ate.”
+The very first temptation recorded in Scripture, Genesis 3:6, says that when Eve saw that the tree was good for food, and pleasant looking and able to make her wise, she ate the fruit.
+The problem arose when Adam didn’t stop her and even participated with her.
 Eve let her desire override what she knew God said.
 When she focused on her desires, the wisdom the enemy enticed her with lured her in.
 That’s what James says, we are drawn away by our own desires and enticed.
 What happens next?
 James says when desire has conceived, it gives birth to sin.
 How does our desire conceive, we think about it.

 The more you think about something the more you are apt to do it.
 What does Genesis say, when she saw that it was good, pleasant, desirable, then she took and ate.
 All those descriptions show that she was thinking about it, her desire was conceived in her.
-2 Corinthians 10:4-6 NKJV “For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ, and being ready to punish all disobedience when your obedience is fulfilled.”
 When a thought comes that does not line up with the Word of God, we cast it down, we put it out of our mind.

-Philippians 4:8 NKJV “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.”
+Philippians 4:8 tells us to think on things that are true, just, and pure, whatever is worthy of praise, we should think about those things.
 Like Paul we need to discipline ourselves.
 Temptation isn’t sin, the temptation brings about the sin if we don’t stop it.
 How do we stop it?
 When we catch ourselves thinking about something that doesn’t line up with Philippians 4:8, we do 2 Corinthians 10:5.
 Mark those verses in your Bible.
 They are two weapons to stop temptation in its tracks.
 I think we have fallen into a trap where temptation is concerned, we think because the temptation presents itself, that it’s over, we have to give in.
 No, temptation is the starting point and that’s where we end it.
 When Jesus was tempted in the wilderness, He responded with Scripture.
 We need to discipline ourselves with the Scripture, we need to have them at the ready.

 If fear comes, that’s a temptation not to trust God.
 Respond with 2 Timothy :7, God hasn’t given me a spirit of fear but of power, love, and a sound mind.
 Memorize Psalm 91.
 If you struggle with lusting after women or watching pornography, discipline your body and renew your mind.
 Commit yourself to the Lord like Hebrews 1:1-2 says.
 Memorize Job 31:1-2, 12 in the Amplified Classic Bible, “I DICTATED a covenant (an agreement) to my eyes; how then could I look [lustfully] upon a girl?
 For what portion should I have from God above [if I were lewd], and what heritage from the Almighty on high?
 For [uncontrolled passion] is a fire which consumes to Abaddon (to destruction, ruin, and the place of final torment); [that fire once lighted would rage until all is consumed] and would burn to the root all my [life’s] increase.”
 When you take those words seriously that will stop temptation real quick.